GravitateDesignStudio/gravitate-blocks/README.txt

 == Changelog ==

+= 1.7.5 =
+* Bug fix - fixed issue with supplying post id instead of attachment id to image functions.

 = 1.7.4 =
 * Bug fix - fixed an issue with columns on media content block
 * Styling change for WordPress dashboard menu